 There is a good mix of F&B outlets in the new SingPost Centre mall and there is plenty to eat and discover at the SingPost Centre.

-Here is the current SingPost Centre Directory giving an overview of what is available.
+Here is a picture of the SingPost Centre Directory when it first opened ,giving an overview of what was available.

 SingPost Centre Parking Charges

 Basement parking is available at the new SingPost Centre.

 Mon – Fri: 6am to 6pm: $1.50 for first hour;

 $0.80 or Subsequent half hour or part thereof